Willi Castro Player Props: Twins vs. Tigers

 Willi Castro At The Plate

-- Castro is hitting .250 with seven doubles, five home runs and six walks.
+- Castro is batting .254 with seven doubles, five home runs and seven walks.

-- He has homered in four games this year (9.1%), leaving the park in 3.2% of his plate appearances.
+- He has hit a long ball in four games this year (8.9%), homering in 3.2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.